-Thrive is a week-long series of events focused on building positive mental health for UBC Students, Faculty and Staff.
+Thrive is a month-long series of events focused on building positive mental health for UBC Students, Faculty and Staff.
 Visit thrive.ubc.ca for a full list of events and resources.

 University is stressful!
 Between readings, midterms, and settling into the routine of university life, there are many demands for your time and energy.